fkztw/linkedin2md/README.md

 Creating a application on LinkedIn is too troublesome for me,
 you have to fill the company name, commercial usage, ... and so on for registration.
-This is just a toy project for my personal usage to generate a resume in markdown format because I am too lazy to write one and I don't won't to maintain lots of different versions of my resume.
+This is just a toy project for my personal usage to generate a CV in Markdown format because I am too lazy to write one and I don't won't to maintain lots of different versions of my CV.
 I just wanna write on LinkedIn and use it anywhere.
 Besides, all sections of my profile are public.
-So, that's why I get the profile from a browser and parse the html then output into markdown format.
+So, that's why I get the profile from a browser and parse the html then output into Markdown format.

 ## Why Markdown instead of reStructedText?